Have you already fallen in love with all the wonders of the great outdoors? Are you experienced tent campers or seasoned pop-up campers?

 Avoid high humidity regions

-Expected Rain, day temperatures, and wind strength are typically what we consider when checking the weather, but humidity is often overlooked to our own detriment.
+Expected rain, daytime temperatures, and wind strength are typically what we consider when checking the weather, but humidity is often overlooked to our own detriment.

 High humidity can make otherwise comfortable temperatures quite unbearable especially if you don’t have an air conditioner or dehumidifier.